Welcome to today's edition of the Rush 24-7 podcast.

 Does this website have a death wish?

-So of course I read it, curiosity.
+So, of course, I read it, curiosity.

-I'm still trying to figure out this on Mr. Simon begins.
+I'm still trying to figure out.

 White House Press Secretary Josh Ernest has admitted the mistake and apologized, perhaps a little wishy-washily, but we'll give him a pass.

-He's apologized, informing us that unfortunately there just wasn't enough time to arrange presidential security for the trip.
+He's apologized, informing us that unfortunately, there just wasn't enough time to arrange presidential security for the trip.

 And that's very interesting.

-Somehow there was time for security for 40 or so other world leaders, including Angela Merkel, arguably the most highly regarded politician on the planet at the moment, and the de facto president of the EU.
+Somehow, there was time for security for 40 or so other world leaders, including Angela Merkel, arguably the most highly regarded politician on the planet at the moment and the de facto president of the EU.

-The UK's David Cameron was there, Spain's Mariano Roy was there, even Benjamin Netanyahu Israel, who's probably a bigger target than Obama these days, and was not even welcomed by France's President Hollande.
+Even Benjamin Netanyahu Israel, who's probably a bigger target than Obama these days, and was not even welcomed by France's President Hollande.

 Nevertheless, he showed up.

-Of course, the American president is supposedly more important, but correct me if I'm wrong, Obama was not originally so gung-ho on American exceptionalism, equating it with British exceptionalism and Greek exceptionalism.
+Obama was not originally so gung-ho on American exceptionalism, equating it with British exceptionalism and Greek exceptionalism.

 All countries, after all, feel they're exceptional.

-The American president's more important.
+The American president is more important.

-His point here is in this world, still today, no matter Obama's efforts to transform this country and to cut it down to size, the fact remains that America is still more important.
+His point here is: in this world, still today, no matter Obama's efforts to transform this country and to cut it down to size, the fact remains that America is still more important.

 Obvious reasons.